 What will we cover

-The first week of the course is all about you and your own relationship with screens, technology, and social media; after all, we are the ones who need to be modelling healthy screen use to our children.
+The first module of the course is all about you and your own relationship with screens, technology, and social media; after all, we are the ones who need to be modelling healthy screen use to our children.
 We’ll look what the research says about adults and technology, explore why parents can feel compelled to spend so much time online, and you’ll be supported as you dig deeper into your feelings about your own screen use.
-You’ll come away with practical tips for helping you spend less time looking at your phone, if that’s an area you’ve identified as problematic for you, and with lots of ideas for making sure the time you’re spending online is leaving you feeling good.
+You’ll come away with a whole range of practical – and attainable – tips for helping you spend less time looking at your phone, and a clear strategy for making sure the time you’re spending online is leaving you feeling good.

 Is this course for me?